Skip to main content

 Abstract

+© 2014 Elsevier B.V.
 This paper reports the results of a cross-national study spanning England, New Zealand and the United States.
 A total of 496 first year undergraduates studying business or social science completed a 20-item questionnaire.
 This focused on their attitudes to their debt incurred while studying, as measured on a five-point Likert scale.
 A factor analysis model was developed, from which four consistent factors emerged, explaining 45 percent of the variation and consistent between countries.
-These factors were named: Anxiety, Utility-For-Lifestyle, Utility-For-Investment and Confidence.
-The first three factors were found to be uncorrelated with each other, but higher Confidence was associated with lower levels of Anxiety and Utility-for-Lifestyle and higher levels of Utility-for-Investment.
+These factors were named: Anxiety, Utility-For-Lifestyle, Utility-For-Investment and Awareness.
+The first three factors were found to be uncorrelated with each other, but higher Awareness was associated with lower levels of Anxiety and Utility-For-Lifestyle and higher levels of Utility-For-Investment.
 The relationship with previous studies and implications for theory and practice are discussed.

 Citation